Colloportus0/MLIRSmith11/README.md

 MLIRSmith is a fuzzing technique for the MLIR compiler infrastructure, which can directly generate MLIR programs to fuzz the MLIR compiler infrastructure.

+## Note: The number of function, which is one of the hyperparameters, is set to be 1 in the evaluation.

 ## Setting up MLIRSmith

 MLIRSmith runs natively on Linux.
 Detailed instructions are provided below.
 The following commands apply to build MLIRSmith from source.